literal-life-church/live-streaming-api/README.md

 ### Setting up the Environment Variables

-All of the application's configuration resides inside of environment variables.
+All of the application's configuration resides inside of the environment variables.
 Please refer to this table for a complete reference:

 | Variable                                   | Description                                                                                            |      Required      |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------|:------------------:|